mpaulweeks/CodingForCreatives-2017-July/wip/clicker-v2/README.md

+demo cookie clicker game in front of class

-write example js on projector to explain if, loop, innerHTML, click events
+write out v2 on projector
+- HTML: div
+- `document.getElementById("id")`
+- filling `.innerHTML`
+- Defining functions
+- HTML: buttons, CSS: hover cursor
+- Passing them to `.addEventListener`
+- If statements
+- `setInterval(func, 1000)`

-commit script.js for students to use
+- commit all files for students to use

 ask them to implement in class:
+- display for grandma count
-- display for grandmas
+- display for grandma price
 - grandma price grows each time you buy
 - if finish early, start on styling

-implement the above
+after 20ish minutes, resume projector coding
+- implement grandma count in class
-refactor out drawing function
+- refactor out drawing function
+  - demonstrate calling function (add to end of file)
+  - explain difference in syntax
-implement simple messaging log at the end, on grandma events
+- implement simple messaging log at the end, within drawing function

-ask them to implement in homework / remaining class time:
-- all time cookie count, and 10 unique milestone messages
-- cookie factory
-- images for the different assets
-  - buying cookie/grandma/factory